HOWARD STORM, ANNOTATED

 Page 168: "In another scene, Cleavon disappears into the kitchen.
 You can't see him, but you hear glasses tinkling and then he appears with a tray and he goes up a staircase.
 He makes a turn and continues going up the steps.
 I want the camera to follow him up, which means putting a high hat on the camera, which is a metal attachment that gives you more space to shoot.
 Poor Adam has to stand on his toes in order to look into the frame, but we get the shot and it works out fine.
 Then I notice that at the top of the set, there's a ledge that isn't painted, because it wasn't going to be in the shot as originally planned.
 Every time I watch the movie, I notice that, but I don't think anybody else does."

 MY NOTE: Have you noticed a consistent theme here through all of Howard's changes?
 It's that none of his work has had anything to do with vampiresor even setting the tone for a vampire movie.
 They're all just about gay butlers and wide-angle church shots, and suburban kids looking out of place in upper-class Beverly Hills (like every other teen sex comedy being made at the time).
 Now, I get that when Hutton is biting the buttons off of Carrey's shirt, you don't want to play it like she's a vampireyou want to film a typical '80s sex comedy blowjob scene with our twist at the end that she's going to bite him down there.
 But the others: a two-minute scene of Cleavon Little wandering around a house dusting and straightening picture frames, mixing drinks offscreen while we wait, then carrying a tray up two flights of stairs (it became the entire title sequence); Two separate establishing shots of a church that took all day to shoot, including a misguided "Chaplinesque" angle that took extra hours to set up and forced him to sacifice other shots; An ice cream truck that doesn't factor into the story in any way; And changing a sleazy, dimly-lit bar in Hollywood full of goths and punks where a vampire could hide into a lame "Phone-a-Date" club in Beverly Hills with valets, a uniformed doormen, and formally-dressed patrons communicating via lip-shaped land lines; This is a director trying to be showy in a way that doesn't help the film, the theme, or the story.
-Howard never tried to film our screenplay in a way that served the subject matter (vampires), or the satire (Hollywood as Transylvania); he took the story out of Hollywood (dropping a fantasy figure into the suburbs just like his last job, Mork & Mindy), and made it a 90-minute situation comedy, playing to what he perceived to be his strengths (instead of the screenplay's).
+Howard never tried to film our screenplay in a way that served the subject matter (vampires), or the satire (Hollywood as Transylvania); he took the story out of Hollywood and instead dropped a fantasy figure into the suburbs just like his last job, Mork & Mindy, making it a 90-minute situation comedy, playing to what he perceived to be his strengths (instead of the screenplay's).
 Howard was given a script in which a modern boy (Michael J. Fox, who became Jim Carrey during the course of casting) was dropped into an updated vampire movie.
-Instead, Howard muted Carrey's comic style and made him play the 'everyman' role, and dropped vampire Lauren Hutton (who wasn't a natural comic actor like Carrey or Williams) into a typical 1980s suburban teen movie (playing the generic Sybil Danning/Sylvia Kristel 'rich-experienced-older-woman' role).
-Suddenly the comic and horror possibilities are a lot more limitedthe Countess just became a rich Beverly Hills MILF slumming it with a teenager, playing like every other teen comedy of the time, beat-for-beat.
+Instead, Howard reversed that and dropped the vampire into Orange County, muting Carrey's comic style and making him the straight man, and transferred all the fish-out-of-water comedy to Lauren Hutton, who wasn't a trained comic actor like Williams or Carrey.
+Suddenly the comic and horror possibilities are a lot more limitedthe Countess just became a rich Beverly Hills MILF slumming it with an inexperienced middle-class teenager, playing like every other teen comedy of the time, beat-for-beat, with Hutton in the generic Sybil Danning/Sylvia Kristel 'rich-experienced-MILF' role.
 (Did I just compare Mork from Ork to a MILF?
 Well, I guess he did give birth to Jonathan Winters in one episode.)

 "I'm as stubborn about the material as I am about getting the shots I want.
 In the original version of the scene where Jim goes into the church, there's a homeless wino, played by Gary Goodrow from The Committee.
 He's sitting in a confessional and he turns to the priest through the little window, asking, 'Do you have any toilet paper?
 I'm all out.'
 I tell the writers, 'There's no way I'm going to shoot this joke.'
 I tell Sam, 'I'm not shooting this joke.
 The guy is shitting in a confessional in a church!
 It's insulting to Catholics and it's insulting to meand I'm not a Catholic.'"